aradford123/DNAC-AP-PnP/README.md

 Non-site based claim is important for use cases where DNA Center is not responsible for the configuration of the WLC

 ## Important Note.
 The inital version of code did not set the pnp device type to AP.
-This can cause issues with the PnP process.
+This can cause issues with the PnP process if the PID is not a complete match.

 If you provide an incomplete AP Product ID (PID) e.g (C9120 instead of C9120-AXE-A), then the device is added a a "default" type of device to PnP DB.